 Augmentative and alternative communication (AAC) devices are cheaper, more user-friendly, and more readily available than ever.
-No longer relegated to the restrictive domain of uber-expensive and hard-to-use medical hardware, today’s AAC technology is designed for anybody to be able to use.
+No longer relegated to the restrictive domain of uber-expensive and hard-to-use medical hardware, today’s AAC technology is designed for any speech language pathologist to use.

 Chances are you’ve been introduced to AAC devices in your master’s program and during your clinical experiences, but if you haven’t yet had the opportunity to make use of one of these devices with patients, you probably still have lots of questions.
 And you better know your stuff since the responsibility of finding the one that best fits their needs, their budget, and their technical aptitude is likely to fall to you.
 Not to mention that you’ll be training your patients tracking their progress.